Hilarious: Steven Crowder's Christmas Special

-On Wednesday, “Louder with Crowder” host Steven Crowder aired his Christmas Livestream from Blaze studios in Las Colinas, TX.
+On Wednesday, “Louder with Crowder” host Steven Crowder aired his Christmas Livestream from Blaze studios in Las Colinas, Texas.
 Here are the highlights.

 Image source: BlazeTV screenshot